Group B Strep.

 There were these small differences.
 My sickness being worse than the first time around, feeling far more tired and drained plus I was often very breathless but I put most of this down to the fact that I was that little bit older and that I was running around after a three-year-old.
 Which is what all the medical professionals said too… ‘You’re doing too much, slow down a bit, rest more’.

 However, one evening, at 24 weeks gestation, I was napping on the sofa when I suddenly woke and had a huge urge to go to the toilet.
 After I’d been I went to pull my knickers up but I noticed they were covered with blood.
 My first thought was that this was it, I was losing the baby I had so desperately wanted.
 Panic washed over me.
 I phoned the hospital and on their instruction, I took myself straight up there.
 I was assessed and was simply told that it was a very small bleed and these things can happen.
-I was sent home and told to keep an eye and return if it occured again.
+I was sent home and told to keep an eye and return if it occurred again.

 A few days later the same thing happened again.
 It was the same time of day and, again, I had been feeling utterly exhausted– as I had been a lot more lately.
 I rang the hospital to let them know but as it was exactly the same as before I decided to remain at home to watch for any changes.
 Needless to say, nothing happened and there was no more bleeding.